astradal-mc/AstradalHalloweenPlague/README.md

 #  Astradal Halloween Plague Plugin

 **A PaperMC plugin for a progressive, contagious plague designed for a Halloween event.**

-This plugin introduces a multi-stage disease that spreads via contact and proximity, requiring staff-designated "Hospital Zones" for curing.
+This plugin introduces a multi-stage disease that spreads via hostile mobs, contact, and proximity, requiring staff-designated "Hospital Zones" for curing.

 ## ✨ Features

   * **Progressive Infection:** The plague advances through three configurable stages, increasing debuffs over time.
+  * **Initial Infection Vectors:** Players can be infected via a **configurable chance when hit by a Zombie**.
-  * **Contagion:** Players spread the plague through physical contact (hitting) or close proximity to infected players (Stage 2+).
+  * **Contagion Spread:** Infected players spread the plague through physical contact (hitting) or close proximity to other players (Stage 2+).
-  * **Configurable Effects:** All debuffs (Slowness, Weakness, Blindness, etc.) and progression timers are configurable in `config.yml`.
+  * **Configurable Effects:** All debuffs (Slowness, Weakness, Blindness, etc.), infection chances, and progression timers are tunable in `config.yml`.
-  * **Hospital Zones:** Staff can designate cure zones where infected players must stand still for a configurable duration to be cured, visible via a BossBar timer.
+  * **Hospital Zones:** Staff can designate cure zones where infected players must remain within the bounds for a configurable duration to be cured, visible via a BossBar timer.
   * **Database Persistence:** Infection and Hospital Zone data are stored persistently using SQLite.
   * **Modern API:** Built using the latest PaperMC API, Kyori Adventure components for messaging, and Brigadier for commands.